ramapcsx2/gbs-control/README.md

 You can use "Platform - Build or Upload Filesystem Image" command in Platformio menu to get the web-interface re-generated and uploaded.
 Either you may use the manual method described below.

+>***PRO Tip:***\
+When you first time open the project you may not find "Platform - Build or Upload Filesystem Image" menu in PlatformIO tab.
+This happens because `/data` directory will be only available after you run `Build project`.
+Run `Build`, then press `Refresh Project Tasks` on top of PlatformIO tab, the required menu will be loaded once it reloads.

 ### Manually build WebUI

 If any changes were made, run the following command in Project root directory to update the web-interface: